Non-local interference in arrival time: Introduction

-The proposed experimental setup involves two double-slit arrangement in which a source emits pairs of entangled atoms toward slits \cite{gneiting2013nonlocal, kofler2012einstein}.
+The proposed experimental setup involves a double-double-slit arrangement in which a source emits pairs of entangled atoms toward slits \cite{gneiting2013nonlocal, kofler2012einstein}.
 Such entangled atoms can be produced, for example, via a four-wave mixing process in colliding Bose-Einstein condensates \cite{perrin2007observation, khakimov2016ghost}.
-The atoms fall due to the influence of gravity and then they reach horizontal fast single-particle detectors, which record the arrival time and arrival position of the particles, as depicted in Fig.\! \ref{Setup-fig}.
-In fact, a similar arrangement had previously been proposed for observing non-local two-particle interference in arrival \textit{position} distribution \cite{kofler2012einstein}.
+As shown in Fig.\,\ref{Setup-fig}, the atoms fall due to the influence of gravity, and then they reach horizontal fast single-particle detectors, which record the arrival time and arrival position of the particles.
+In fact, a similar arrangement has previously been proposed for observing non-local two-particle interference in arrival \textit{position} distribution \cite{kofler2012einstein}.
 The critical difference between our setup and theirs is that the slits in our setup are not placed at the same height.
 This leads to height-separated wave packets that spread in space during falling and overlap each other.
 Moreover, we do not consider the horizontal screens at the same height, so the particles may be detected at completely different timescales.
 Our study indicates that these apparently small differences lead to significant interference in the two-particle arrival time distribution, which did not exist in the previous versions of the experiment.
 This phenomenon is experimentally observable, thanks to the current single-atom detection technology.
 Our numerical study shows that the required space-time resolution in particle detection is achievable using current single-atom detectors, such as the recent delay-line detectors described in \cite{Keller2014Bose,khakimov2016ghost} or the detector used in \cite{kurtsiefer19962A,kurtsiefer1997measurement}.